Hizoul/proposal-for-preact-to-nativescript/README.md

 - Adjusting UI to state changes

 ## What needs to be done
+- Figure out why always full rebuild is done instead of using setAttribute
 - Styling
 - Try out and add wrappers for all NativeScript components
 - Routing